Limitless clean energy from space

 The technologies and infrastructure required to make space solar power feasible include:

 - Low-cost, environmentally-friendly launch vehicles.
-Current launch vehicles are too expensive, and at high launch rates may pose atmospheric pollution problems of their own.
-Cheaper, cleaner launch vehicles are needed.
+Expendable launch vehicles have been too expensive, and at high launch rates may pose atmospheric pollution problems of their own.
+Cheaper, reusable launch vehicles are under development by more than one private company.

 - Large scale in-orbit construction and operations.
 To gather massive quantities of energy, solar power satellites must be large, far larger than the International Space Station (ISS), the largest spacecraft built to date.
 Fortunately, solar power satellites will be simpler than the ISS as they will consist of many identical parts.